 I will discuss how TPO has evolved from a fully welded system into a glued/welded product, and how it has failed to live up to its goal of being a less expensive, yet equally good alternative to PVC.

-TPO competitors – EPDM rubber and PVC membranes
+TPO Roofing vs EPDM rubber vs PVC Membranes

-EPDM – On the lower end of the price spectrum there is EPDM rubber – a time-tested black single ply membrane.
+EPDM rubber roof – On the lower end of the price spectrum there is EPDM rubber roofing – a time-tested black single ply membrane.

-EPDM is pretty much the lowest priced flat roof.
+An EPDM membrane is pretty much the lowest priced flat roof.

 Its main disadvantages are: lack of reinforcement (major shrinking after 15+ years), glued seams, and block color which is not a “Cool Roof”.